4 Alternatives to Buying Traditional Long Term Care Insurance

 Pre-Pay For Care

 One alternative to purchasing a traditional long-term care policy is to buy into a continuing care community.
 With these arrangements, you usually pay a decent sized lump sum to reserve your spot and then once you move in you pay a monthly fee.
-Many of these communities are designed to be all-inclusive – meaning for your lump sum and monthly fee you will receive whatever level of medical care is needed.
+Many of these communities are designed to be all-inclusive, meaning for your lump sum and monthly fee you will receive whatever level of medical care is needed.
 The idea is that you have pre-paid and fixed your costs.

 There may be big tax breaks for buying into a retirement community that offers lifetime care benefits, but there are also risks.
 Some facilities have gotten into financial trouble and the promises of lifetime care have not been met.
 Read up on how to select a care community before you invest.
 And keep in mind this option can cost far more than a traditional long-term care policy.

 If you ever watched the TV show The Golden Girls, you’ve got an idea of what I mean by community living.
 Many of us will lose family and loved ones as we age.
 Your best choice is to accept this as a reality of life and continue to forge new friendships and reconnect with old friends who are in your same place in life.
 When you choose this option, you may be amazed at some of the possibilities that become available.
-You can choose to live together in a place of your choice and pay for the services you need such as cleaning, cooking, and even a visiting nurse if needed.
+You can choose to live together with friends or family in a place of your choice and pay for the services you need such as cleaning, cooking, and even a visiting nurse if needed.

 Cost sharing can allow you to maintain control and a living environment of your choice while sharing life experiences with old friends or new ones.